 To complement the information on active and authorized vessels required for compliance purpose as per IOTC Resolution 10/08 and IOTC Resolution 19/04, which is limited to longline and surface fisheries, the IOTC Secretariat has developed the voluntary form 2FC for the submission of data on the annual number of fishing crafts operated by flag states by type of fishery, type of craft, and craft size.
 When information on vessels from longline and surface fisheries is conflicting between the active vessel list (AVL) and the form 2FC form, clarification is sought with respect to the discrepancies and preference is given to the AVL if no feedback is provided by the concerned CPC.
+Furthermore, the fishing craft statistics database is a repository for number of smaller crafts which are not registered in IOTC vessel record.

 Following Moreno and Herrera (2013), three types of fleets are considered to better reflect the range of technical characteristics and spatial extent of the vessels fishing tuna and tuna-like species in the Indian Ocean.
 The fleet type is derived from the information available on vessel length, motorisation, and areas of operation (Table 2).
+However, this classification could still be improved considering that: